rebelsky/csc151/handouts/faq.md

 TLA may also stand for Grinnell's Center for Teaching, Learning, and Assessment.

-_What's the attachment that seems to accompany every email message you send?_

-> A digital signature.
-See [http://www.cs.grinnell.edu/~rebelsky/gpg.html](http://www.cs.grinnell.edu/~rebelsky/gpg.html).
-Because Outlook365 doesn't like digital signatures, I don't use them as much as I used to.

 _Do you prefer "freshman" or "first-year"?_

 > The term "freshman" is gendered, and so the Grinnell Style Guide